HPC-dev-acc/mario-demo/docs/03-dev.md

 ## Dev Guide
  - Refer to the expanded SDS in `docs/02-design.md` for asset preload flow, input queue handling, game loop steps, and physics algorithms when implementing features.
  - Install dependencies with `npm install`.
-The project builds to static files, so no development server is required.
+ - Run locally by opening `index.html` in a browser or rebuilding version info and serving the directory with a static server (for example, `npm run build && npx serve .`).
+The project builds to static files, so no dedicated development server is required.
 - Source code resides in `src/`; `main.js` and `hud.js` remain root-level entry points, while HUD logic lives in `src/ui/index.js` for modularity.
 - Use `npm run build` to update version information before deployment.
 - Developer mode is hidden by default.
 Toggle it in the settings gear to access the debug panel, log tools, and level editor controls (developers/testers only).